lulibrary/linked_research_metadata/README.md

 ...and get an RDF graph.

-#### Some possible strategies
+### Some possible publishing strategies

-Identifiers (UUIDs) are available after transformation in a hash of sets for :dataset, :organisation, :person, :project, and :publication.
-Organisation is only available if the resource_expansion parameter has the value :max.
+Associated identifiers (UUIDs) are available after transformation in a hash of sets for :dataset, :organisation, :person, :project, and :publication.
+Organisation is only available if the granularity parameter is set to 2.

-+ Transform a single resource, setting resource_expansion to :min.
++ Transform a single resource, setting granularity to 0, 1 or 2.

-+ Transform a single resource, omitting resource_expansion parameter.
-Transform other resources using UUIDs from the identifiers hash later, setting resource_expansion parameter to :max.
++ Transform a single dataset resource, setting granularity to 0.
+Transform other resources using UUIDs from the identifiers hash later, setting granularity to 2.

-+ Transform a single resource, omitting resource_expansion parameter.
++ Transform a single dataset resource, setting granularity to 0.
 Repeat, combining statements together from subsequent graphs and merging subsequent sets of identifiers.
-Transform other resources using UUIDs from the identifiers hash later, setting resource_expansion parameter to :max.
+Transform other resources using UUIDs from the identifiers hash later, setting granularity to 2.

-+ Transform a single resource, setting resource_expansion parameter to :max.
++ Transform a single dataset resource, setting granularity to 2.
-Repeat, combining statements together from subsequent graphs into a larger graph.
+Repeat, combining statements from subsequent graphs into a larger graph.